-Joy of joy, wonder of wonders: The object of your affection said yes to a first date!
-But now comes the tricky part—where to go on that all-important first rendezvous.
-We've put together the best first-date ideas for New Yorkers, and whatever kind of hangout you're looking for, we've got just the place for you.
-From romantic things to do to arty movie screenings to honest-to-goodness cool stuff to do at a museum, your perfect date is here.
+Joy of joy, wonder of wonders: The object of your affection agreed to go out with you, but now you need first-date ideas.
+NYC has plenty of options for that all-important first rendezvous.
+We've put together a list of your best options.
+From romantic things to do in the city to artistic movie screenings and honest-to-goodness cool stuff to do at museums, your perfect date is here.
 (Some of them are even super-cheap date ideas!)
-Oh, and if you're feeling less than choosy, head right on over to the 10 best hookup bars in NYC.

 RECOMMENDED: Full guide to date ideas in NYC